Pre-Adamite: 1800–present

-Racist pre-Adamism
+In racism

 In 19th-century Europe, pre-Adamism was attractive to those who were intent on demonstrating the inferiority of non-Western peoples, and in the United States, it appealed to those who were attuned to racial theories but found it unattractive to contemplate a common history with non-whites.

-Scientists such as Charles Caldwell, Josiah C. Nott and Samuel G. Morton rejected the view that non-whites were the descendants of Adam.
+Scientists such as Charles Caldwell, Samuel G. Morton and Josiah C. Nott rejected the view that non-whites were the descendants of Adam.
 Morton combined pre-Adamism with cranial measurements.
 As Michael Barkun explains:

 In such an intellectual atmosphere, pre-Adamism appeared in two different but not wholly incompatible forms.
 Religious writers continued to be attracted to the theory both because it appeared to solve certain exegetical problems (where did Cain's wife come from?) and exalted the spiritual status of Adam's descendants.
 Those of a scientific bent found it equally attractive but for different reasons, connected with a desire to formulate theories of racial difference that retained a place for Adam while accepting evidence that many cultures were far older than the few thousand years that humanity had existed, according to the biblical chronology.
 The two varieties differed primarily in the evidence they used, the one relying principally on scriptural texts and the latter on what passed at the time for physical anthropology.

 In 1860, Isabella Duncan wrote Pre-Adamite Man, Or, The Story of Our Old Planet and Its Inhabitants, Told by Scripture & Science, a mixture of geology and scriptural interpretation.
 The book was popular among a number of geologists because it mixed biblical events with science.
 She suggested that the pre-Adamites are today's angels.
 Since they were without sin, for sin did not enter the world until Adam disobeyed God, there was no reason for them not to have been at least raptured into heaven, anticipating what would again occur with the second coming of Jesus Christ.
 Duncan also believed that some angels had sinned and fallen from Heaven, which caused them to become demons.
 Duncan believed that such an upheaval would leave geological scars on the earth.
 The concept of ice ages, pioneered by Louis Agassiz, seemed to provide evidence of such events, drawing the line between the pre-Adamic era and the modern one, which she posited began about 6,000 years ago.

 In 1867, Buckner H. Payne, writing under the pen name Ariel, published a pamphlet titled The Negro: What is His Ethnological Status?
 He insisted that all of the sons of Noah had been white.
 According to his hypothesis, if the Flood had been universal, the only survivors of it should have been white, so why were non-white people living on Earth?
-To answer this question, Payne suggested that the "Negro" is a pre-Adamic human of the field (specifically, a higher order which was preserved on Noah's Ark.
+To answer this question, Payne suggested that the "Negro" is a pre-Adamic human of the field (specifically, a higher order which was preserved on Noah's Ark).
 According to Payne, the Pre-Adamites were a separate species without immortal souls.